 Would you like to see what a few of our superstar designers came up with using Flower Bomb, you know, to really get you in the mood to color?
 I know I do!

-Now you can go grab Flower Bomb for yourself — and remember, all digital stamp sets are 25% off all month, in honor of The Daily Marker 30 Day Coloring Challenge.
-Just use code COLORMEHAPPY when you check out.
-Woo hoo!
+Now you can go grab Flower Bomb for yourself — and use it during the coloring challenge!
 Have a great day my lovely friends.
 I’m SO happy to have you here with me!

 See you back here on Monday, when Tosha Leyendekker of the Bloom Brigade is going to lay down some REALLY cool step-by-step ideas for using your stamps in new ways.
 Who doesn’t love that?